zeta-zetra/zetralerts/README.md

 ### Run Test

 Once you have your Telegram API token, in the .env file place it the TELEGRAM_TOKEN environment variable.
+Leave the TELEGRAM_CHAT_ID variable blank.

 In your bot, write anything. e.g: `Hello`, `Test`.
 This will be needed when Zetralerts attempts to get the Chat ID.